 It did take the kids about a minute or so to realize that the monkey referred to was probably the “bean bag” monkey that Dominick had gotten for his birthday – which was – you guessed it – April 10th.
 It is a large monkey that is meant to hold stuffed animals.
-I had emptied it out and put the “treasure” in ti – which was an assortment of snacks and a large K’Nex building kit (K’Nex 100 Model Imagine kit).
-So the kids raced back to the front of the house – kicked off their shoes and chased each other up the steps to Dominick & Gracie’s room – to find the monkey right there.
+I had emptied it out and put the “treasure” in it – which was an assortment of snacks and a large K’Nex building kit (K’Nex 100 Model Imagine kit).
+So, the kids raced back to the front of the house – kicked off their shoes and chased each other up the steps to Dominick & Gracie’s room – to find the monkey right there.

 It was a lot of work for me – but well worth it to challenge them and see them have so much fun during the hunt.
 They had to work together too – which is what I wanted to encourage too.